Pigius/awesome-amazon-verified-permissions-and-cedar/cloudformation/scenarios/ecommerceCognitoIntegrationScenario/README.md

 - Use the `Template is ready` and then for `Template source` use the `Upload a template file` option.

 - Attach the `avp.yaml` file and then for `Stack name` create a name, you can leave the rest of the configuration unchanged.

+- You will need to pass parameters for Cognito user pool arn and client ID (the same User Pool)

 - Review a stack, accept capabilities and deploy.